 Doctor Who in 10 Seconds

 Fans of lightning-fast summaries of the stories of the William Hartnell Era will enjoy Doctor Who in 10 Seconds, in which the lovely Brendan summarises Doctor Who stories with considerable wit, verve and rhythm.
 And you even get to see him dance in the outtakes.
-Enjoy the spectacle by visiting the webpage or subscribing on YouTube.
+Enjoy the spectacle by subscribing on YouTube.